Postgraduate Course: Understanding Economies (MBA) (CMSE11244)

 Student Learning Experience

-Sessions provide the framework and agenda and motivate private study by providing the structure of the argument.
+Lectures provide the framework and agenda and motivate private study by providing the structure of the argument.
 These are supported by weekly workshops, which both clarify understanding and, by providing a forum for discussion, encourage the students to take an active role in working with the concepts and to develop the ability to explain how the different factors work.
 The workshops will provide a forum for feedback on understanding of concepts, clarity of problem solving, analytical skills and reasoning.
-The final half hour or so of most lectures will involve a commentary and an interactive discussion on immediate issues that have arisen in world economies, typically in the last 48 hours.

 Entry Requirements (not applicable to Visiting Students)